Docs Menu

 Logging to the console can be useful to track the output of certain commands in your playground, such as results after a particular query or aggregation.

-If your deployment requires authentication, your database user privileges may affect the actions you can perform using MongoDB for VS Code.
+If your deployment requires authentication, your database user privileges may affect the actions you can perform using VS Code Extension.